Review by Simon Denison

 The issue remains unresolved.

-box).
+Human remains with spearpoints or arrowheads stuck in the bones provide the most indisputable evidence for Mesolithic warfare (see box).
 Such remains are widespread in Europe, from Atlantic France and Denmark in the West to the Ukraine in the East.
 Most date from after 7000 BC, when the number of human remains surviving from this period really takes off with the creation of cemeteries.

 Alongside bows and arrows, clubs seem to have been a favourite weapon.
 In the early 1980s, Pia Bennicke of the University of Copenhagen studied all head injuries in the archaeological record in Denmark.
 She discovered that the proportion of skulls with fractures and dents was greater for the Mesolithic than for any subsequent period.
 Clubbing was not always fatal.
 Several examples of healed club injuries are known.
 But the evidence proves the Mesolithic was hardly a golden age of peace and universal goodwill between people.